-1. I have the honour to refer to General Assembly resolution 42/38 C, entitled "Notification of nuclear tests", in paragraph 3 of which the Assembly requests States that, while not themselves conducting nuclear explosions, possess data on such events to make those data available to the Secretary-General for circulation.
+1. The Permanent Mission of Australia has the honour to refer to General Assembly resolution 42/38 C, entitled "Notification of nuclear tests", in paragraph 3 of which the Assembly requests States that, while not themselves conducting nuclear explosions, possess data on such events to make those data available to the Secretary-General for circulation.

-2. In accordance with that request, I have the honour to attach details of nuclear explosions detected by Australia from January to March 1993 (see appendix I), as well as an explanatory memorandum (appendix II).
+2. In accordance with that request, the Permanent Mission of Australia attaches details of nuclear explosions detected by Australia from July to September 1993 (see appendix I), as well as an explanatory memorandum (see appendix II).